Most Popular Questions About

 All of our students receive access to the CAD, BIM, Virtual Design, etc. software which you need to participate in your course.

-When you receive your "Welcome to Class" email, you will be provided specific instructions on how to access our Autodesk software.
+When you receive your "Welcome to Class" email, you will be provided specific instructions on how to access the software you will need for your class.

-As a nationally accredited institution, VDCI is able to provide you access to the Autodesk Education Software if you are taking multiple courses, training bundles or technology certificates.
+As a nationally accredited institution, VDCI is able to provide you access to the Autodesk Education Software if you are taking multiple courses, training bundles or Technology Certificate Programs.

 *Free Autodesk software and/or cloud-based services are subject to acceptance of and compliance with the terms and conditions of the software license agreement or terms of service that accompany such software or cloud-based services.
 Software and cloud-based services subject to an Educational license may be used solely for Educational Purposes.